 Meaningful and Culturally Safe Health Research

-Respectful relationships can be established when the research environment is socially, spiritually, emotionally and physically safe.
-Cultural safety is a participant-centered approach that encourages self-reflexivity among health researchers and practitioners.
+Respectful relationships and engagement are the first steps in culturally safe health research.
+Meaningful relationships can be established when the research environment is socially, spiritually, emotionally and physically safe.
+Cultural safety is a participant-centered approach that encourages self-reflection among health researchers and practitioners.
 It requires an examination of how systemic and personal biases, authority, privilege and territorial history can influence these relationships.
 Cultural safety requires building trust with Indigenous Peoples and communities in the conduct of research.

 Realizing cultural safety in health and wellbeing research entails understanding the social, political and historical contexts that have resulted in power imbalances.
 It requires an individual to have cultural humility, competence, sensitivity and awareness in determining relevant health research policies, programs, models and projects with Indigenous Peoples.

 Meaningful and culturally safe practices refer to equity in health research and delivery.
-In a meaningful and culturally safe research environment, each person's identity, beliefs, needs and reality is acknowledged.
-Participants feel safe based on mutual respect, meanings, learning experiences and shared knowledge.
+In a meaningful and culturally safe research environment, each person's distinct identity, beliefs, physical and cultural needs and reality is acknowledged.
+Participants feel safe based on a foundation of trust and respect, a commitment to continued learning, and shared knowledge.
 Cultural safety empowers people and ensures that the participating community, group or individual is a partner in decision-making.